Fiware/showcase.gsma.dataModels/specs/PointOfInterest/WeatherStation/README.md

 -   `harvesters/spain/spain_weather_stations.py` - Performs data harvesting
     using AEMET's data site as the origin and Orion Context Broker as the destination.
-It also prepares config for other harvesters.
+It also prepares a configuration file for other harvesters.

-The list of weather station in Spain provided by [Spanish National Meteorology Agency](http://aemet.es), the list of Spain municipalities provided by
+The list of weather stations in Spain provided by [Spanish National Meteorology Agency](http://aemet.es), the list of Spain municipalities provided by
 [The National Statistics Institute](http://ine.es/en/).